jbowles/te_rex/README.md

 # TeRex
 [![te_rex API Documentation](https://www.omniref.com/ruby/gems/te_rex.png)](https://www.omniref.com/ruby/gems/te_rex)

-Alot of power with a little reach.
+A lot of power with a little reach.
 A little reach with a big bite.

-The Bayes classifier is written to solve some small domain sepcific problems.
-This means it is not a classififer to be used for general problems.
+The Bayes classifier is written to solve some small domain specific problems.
+This means it is not a classififer to be used for general problems where domain context is either unknown, general, or requires large data sets.
+In other words, you shouldn't use this gem.

 Using Bayesian analysis because I wanted something that worked pretty good, was easy to implement, had a ruby runtime, and most importantly DID NOT REQUIRE VECTOR/MATRIX MULTIPLICATION (-- mostly because i don't want to introduce dependency on ruby C extensions for matrix multiplication, probably the GNU Scientific Library; though I am using `fast-stemmer`, which is a C extension.)

 ## Bayes
 This Bayes classifier was written specifically to classify `cancellation policies` and `error messages` from Hotel reservation providers.
-This doesn't mean it can't be used for other things, but it **does mean it should be used a general solution for anything.**
+This doesn't mean it can't be used for other things, but it **does mean it should NOT be used a general solution for text classification.**

 The the small domain focus of this classifier can most be gleaned from the `BayesData` class.
 It cleans the text in way specific to the goals I had in mind.